SimonKab/Task-Tracker/README.md

-# Calendar and TODO-list together written in Python
+# TaskTracker: Calendar and TODO-list together written in Python

 Provides functionality of TODO-list and calendar-like apps: it is list of planned or single tasks, grouped in projects.
 User can work with timing by different ways: tasks with extended time range, planned tasks with excludes.